nurbxfit/SimpleKeyboardJavaFx/README.md

 Process of learning JavaFx for my Assignment.

-SImpleKeyboard2.jar is the sample of my working program for my Assignment ( not yet finish and codee will be updat soon).
+SImpleKeyboard2.jar is the sample of my working program for my Assignment ( not yet finish and code will be update soon).

 #author: Nurfitri